HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Skin.md

 ## 2\.
 Separable SSS - UE4

-The approach proposed by [dEon 2007] is applied in texture space.
-Evidently, the texture space approach is really weird in real time rendering.
-And
+The approach proposed by \[dEon 2007\] is applied in texture space.
+This is really weird since according to the convention, the approaches of the real time rendering are usually applied in screen space.
+The screen space approach is proposed by \[Jimenez 2009\] and \[Jimenez 2010\].

 //weird didn't come up with the scene space approach following the convention